heygrady/react-redux-notes/redux-wordpress.md

   }
   ```

 2. `render()` is should return a template.
 Here we're checking if the posts are loading or not.
 If they're loading we show a loading message.
 If they've already loaded we render a list of posts.
 You can use the spread operator to map props from an individual post to a Post component.
-We're using the `makePostSelectors(post)` function to create an object that provides selectors that make it convenient to read value from a post.
+We're using the `makePostSelectors(post)` function to create an object that provides selectors that make it convenient to read values from an individual post.
 We simply spread those onto the component as well.
+We'll see how this is used in the `Post` component below.

   ```js
   // this function fires every time a component is rendered